waterwheel31/blockchain/README.md

 ## Adding a data on blockchain

-By writing an address on the URL bar of the browser, you can add a data on the lastest block on the blockchain
+By writing following comand with POST verb, you can add a data on the lastest block on the blockchain

 `localhost:8000/block/?mes= XXXXX`

 Please replace XXXXX above by the string data that you would like to add

+There are several ways to post a POST command.
+One way is using Postman (https://www.getpostman.com/).

 ## Checking data on specific block